TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Extended/Pad.md

 # Gamepad Tracks in .mid

-This track is for gamepad modes specifically designed for controller.
-Debutting in Fortnite Festival and being usable in Encore.

-So far the only implementations of this is in Encore, and will only have documentation on how it works in Encore.
-Because of Encore supporting json and INI formats of songs, some things will specify which format it's in.
-Encore is actively being developed and as such some of the things listed here may not apply but could be added or is planned to be added.
+These tracks are for modes designed around playing with a regular controller instead of an instrument peripheral.
+In particular, these tracks are based on Fortnite Festival, with lift notes as their notable distinguishing feature.

+**This specification is not final!** Currently, the only implementation of this format is featured in Encore, and so all documentation here is based on that implementation.
+Encore is still being actively developed, so the features listed here may change with time, and may not even be implemented yet at the time of writing.

 ## Table of Contents